alexbatalov/tig/README.md

 # TIG

-Reimplementation of the engine behind Arcanum: Of Steamworks and Magick Obscura, and The Temple of Elemental Evil.
+Reimplementation of the OS abstraction library used in Arcanum: Of Steamworks and Magick Obscura, and The Temple of Elemental Evil.

 ## Introduction